battletrout/emailParsingAndAnalysis/README.md

 # obj/
 - ConsolidatedPoliticalEmails.mbox: .mbox with emails from the 3 democratic candidates who were topping the polls on the day I pulled the data from my campaign email collection email address.
 - top3DemMboxOutput.json: output from running sampleEmailParser.py on ConsolidatedPoliticalEmails.mbox.
 It is plaintext extracted and smoothed from the emails and is ready for processing in NLTK.
-- topGOPCampaignEmailOutput.json (and .pkl): a collection of 300+ political emails from a GOP candidate extracted and smoothed.
+- topGOPCampaignEmailOutput.json: a collection of 300+ political emails from a GOP candidate extracted and smoothed.
+I removed the email ending disclaimers ("Paid for by xyz, sent to recipientEmail, etc") using regex so as not to skew analysis of frequency, etc.

 # emailParseAndScrub.py
 mboxEmailParseAndScrub.py: uses mailbox, re, pickle, json, and BeautifulSoup from BS4